eswan18/ethanswan.com/content/posts/2022-12-10-python-exceptions-bonus.md

 - python
 - programming languages
 title: "Python Exceptions: Bonus Content"
-excerpt: "Let's cover a few more advanced aspects of the Python exception system.
-We'll move a bit faster and talk at a higher level than we did in the last post."
-preview_image: ""
 ---

 *This post is a followup to my article [The Basics of Exceptions in Python](/feed/2022/12/04/python-exceptions-basics), but should make sense on its own as long as you are familiar with `raise` and `try/except`.*